cnjoanne/50.042-CTF-Yellow-Veggies-Public/README.md

 ## Instructions:

 To solve get the flag, you need to complete Task 1 followed by Task 2.
-Decrypt the secret in Task 1 to get a key and hit for Task2.
+Decrypt the secret in Task 1 to get a key and hint for Task2.

 ## Contents
 Task 1